A Thermodynamic Structure of Asymptotic Inference: Identifying an integrating factor and a first law

-Reintroducing $dH = m \Theta^{-1} d(\sigma^2/m)$ recovers (\ref{firstlaw}).
-The first law therefore reflects efficient estimation and the additivity of Fisher information.
+which, when we reintroduce $dH = m \Theta^{-1} d(\sigma^2/m)$ from (\ref{entropyH}), recovers (\ref{firstlaw}).
+The first law therefore reflects the $1/m$ scaling of estimator variance together with the additive contribution of independent samples.
 When variance is introduced into the system, it either contributes to increased uncertainty through the term $\Theta \, dH$, or is reduced through sampling via $(\sigma^2/m)\, dm$.
 This mirrors the thermodynamic interpretation in which injected energy either increases entropy or is converted into work.

 The correspondence with classical thermodynamics can be made explicit by comparing with